seatable/seatable/Readme.md

 ## Repositories

-* [Scripts examples](https://github.com/seatable/seatable-scripts-examples): Example background scripts that you can add to extend SeaTable
+* [Scripts examples](https://github.com/seatable/seatable-scripts-examples): Example background scripts that you can add to extend SeaTable.
+* [Plugin template](https://github.com/seatable/seatable-plugin-template): The template for writing your own UI plugin.

 ## Software components